A Survey on Human-AI Collaboration with Large Foundation Models: Introduction

-A paramount concern in the realm of Human-AI collaboration is the safety, security, and trustworthiness of AI systems.
-Section \ref{section:safe} of our comprehensive analysis encompasses multiple dimensions: mitigating algorithmic biases to uphold fairness, assessing the impact of Human-AI collaboration on workers' autonomy, well-being, and job satisfaction, examining economic repercussions on employment and wages, addressing data privacy and security concerns, building trust in AI systems, and navigating the legal and regulatory frameworks governing Human-AI interactions \cite{Konstantis2023, Hemmer2023, Braun2021}.
+A major concern in Human-AI collaboration is the safety, security, and trustworthiness of AI systems.
+Section \ref{section:safe} of our comprehensive analysis covers multiple dimensions: mitigating algorithmic biases to uphold fairness, assessing the impact of Human-AI collaboration on workers' autonomy, well-being, and job satisfaction, examining economic repercussions on employment and wages, addressing data privacy and security concerns, building trust in AI systems, and navigating the legal and regulatory frameworks governing Human-AI interactions \cite{Konstantis2023, Hemmer2023, Braun2021}.
 These factors are integral to creating an ethical and responsible environment for AI's integration into human-centric workflows.
-Furthermore, section \ref{section:applications} survey explores the broad spectrum of Human-AI teaming applications across various sectors.
+Section \ref{section:applications} explores the broad spectrum of Human-AI collaboration applications across various sectors.
 We investigate the unique challenges and opportunities in fields such as healthcare \cite{Bienefeld2023}, autonomous vehicles, surveillance systems \cite{Hauptman2023}, gaming \cite{frans2021}, education, and accessibility.
 Understanding the specific characteristics and benefits of Human-AI collaboration in these areas is key to influencing its future direction and maximizing its societal impact.
+Finally, Section \ref{sec:future} summarizes the core findings and identifies key open challenges and future research directions, providing a roadmap for building the next generation of effective, fair, and trustworthy human-AI partnerships.